Thank you, Scott Shannon, and thanks to all of you for being with us.

 But these are the times that we're living in.

-You know, it's just does anyone can anyone give a rational explanation as to why Joe Biden claimed that he traveled many times over the vehicle only Francis Scott Key Bridge community by train or by car.
+You know, it's just, does anyone, can anyone give a rational explanation as to why Joe Biden claimed that he traveled many times over the vehicle-only Francis Scott Key Bridge community by train or by car?

-I I uh we had a fire at my house once so bad.
+Talking about the fires in Maui, we had a fire at my house once so bad.

 It was a minor, minor house fire that was handled within like 15 minutes.

-It got close to my little Corvette.
+It got close to my little Corvette, gas-guzzling Corvette, my stingray.

-I don't want you to have a stingray, but you I want you to have an electric vehicle.
+I don't want you to have a stingray, but I want you to have an electric vehicle.

-I'm sure this will go straight to the judiciary and oversight committees, but they took a rare step earlier this month.
+I'm sure this will go straight to the Judiciary and Oversight Committees, but they took a rare step earlier this month.

 How convenient.